square/shuttle/README.md

 ### Models

-Each {Project} has multiple {Commit Commits} or {KeyGroup KeyGroups}.
+Each {Project} has multiple {Commit Commits} or {Article Articles}.
-When a Commit or KeyGroup is created, it is scanned by {Importer Importers} for localizable strings.
+When a Commit or Article is created, it is scanned by {Importer Importers} for localizable strings.
 These strings are represented as {Translation} records.
 A base Translation is created in the project's base locale, and preapproved, and pending, untranslated Translations are created for each target locale.